BartoszJanota/automan-debugger/README.md

 ####Open project

 I assume you have you IntelliJ IDEA 14 opened.
-Now go to File -> Open... and choose /automan-debugger folder.
+Now go to *File -> Open...* and choose */automan-debugger* folder.
 IntelliJ shoudl open this project automatically as a IntelliJ Platform Plugin.
-You can validate this - you should see a plugin icon nearby automan-debugger in the project View.
+You can validate this - you should see a plugin icon nearby *automan-debugger* in the project View.

-####Add Intellij IDEA Plugin SDK
+####Add *Intellij Platform Plugin Project SDK*

 Firstly, you need to add the mentioned SDK to the Intellij Platform - follow [official JetBrains manual](https://www.jetbrains.com/idea/help/configuring-intellij-platform-plugin-sdk.html).
-Now you should add Intellij Platform Plugin Project SDK to the automan-debugger project.
+Now you should add *Intellij Platform Plugin Project SDK* to the *automan-debugger* project.
-Go to the Module Settings -> Dependencies and choose Module SDK: IntelliJ IDEA Community Edition IC-141.1010.3.
+Go to the *automan-debugger Module Settings -> Dependencies* and choose *Module SDK: IntelliJ IDEA Community Edition IC-141.1010.3*.
-If you added Intellij IDEA Plugin SDK you should be able to import all the packages from `com.intellij.openapi` package.
+If you add Intellij IDEA Plugin SDK properly, you should be able to import all the classes from `com.intellij.openapi.*` package.

 ####Choose a proper branch